saeveritt/kad.py/README.rst

-pydht
+kad.py
 ==========

-Python implementation of the Kademlia DHT data store.
+Python3 implementation of the Kademlia DHT data store.

 Useful for distributing a key-value store in a decentralized manner.